HangerYang/CS239_HCI/Evaluation.md

     a.
 Beginners felt the tool was less helpful

-2. Most of the points taken off was due to the quality of the
+2. Most of the points taken off was due to the quality of the conversational practice
-    > conversational practice

     a.
 All users felt that the conversations felt "textbooky"

         i.
-Either the conversational pace was too winded, or the bot
-            > was unable to adapt to changes in conversational topics
+Either the conversational pace was too winded, or the bot was unable to adapt to changes in conversational topics

     b.
-We not that providing a better conversational experience may
-        > help motivate users more to continue learning, but for now the
-        > conversational still falls short in that regard
+We note that providing a better conversational experience may help motivate users more to continue learning, but for now the conversational still falls short in that regard

-3. The dictionary feature was one of the most popular features,
-    > providing easy access to learning vocabulary provided a positive
-    > learning experience for users
+3. The dictionary feature was one of the most popular features, providing easy access to learning vocabulary provided a positive learning experience for users

     a.
-Users appreciated that they could immediately look up words they
-        > don't know, and so the conversational practice was smoother
-        > when there are gaps in knowledge
+Users appreciated that they could immediately look up words they don't know, and so the conversational practice was smoother when there are gaps in knowledge

-4. Users also appreciated the lesson feature of our system, though they
-    > mention several ways to improve this
+4. Users also appreciated the lesson feature of our system, though they mention several ways to improve this

     a.
-Some users wanted more immediate feedback whenever they made
-        > mistakes in spelling or grammar.
-They felt like this reactive
-        > feedback would keep those suggestions more fresh in their
-        > minds and help them improve as they practiced, rather than
-        > needing to wait for the end of the conversation and going to
-        > the lessons page to review everything at once.
+Some users wanted more immediate feedback whenever they made mistakes in spelling or grammar.
+They felt like this reactive feedback would keep those suggestions more fresh in their minds and help them improve as they practiced, rather than needing to wait for the end of the conversation and going to the lessons page to review everything at once.

     b.
-Other users also noted that having lessons or suggestions
-        > focused on audio/speaking would also be of use.
-As of right
-        > now, our audio features are implemented by transcribing sound
-        > to text.
-Having AI be able to judge speaking performance
-        > directly was something users wanted to help improve their
-        > speaking proficiency, especially in aspects like
+Other users also noted that having lessons or suggestions focused on audio/speaking would also be of use.
+As of right now, our audio features are implemented by transcribing sound to text.
+Having AI be able to judge speaking performance directly was something users wanted to help improve their speaking proficiency, especially in aspects like pronunciation.
-        > pronunciation.

 #### Group Reflection \[+1\]